jzxr/jzxr.github.io/README.md

 To run data analytic jupyter notebook file:

 1) Download anaconda

-1) Open jupyter notebook by typing "jupyter notebook"
+2) Open jupyter notebook by typing "jupyter notebook"

-2) Install pip Matplotlib in anaconda prompt(terminal)
+3) Install pip Matplotlib in anaconda prompt(terminal)

-3) Install numpby, pandas,schedule using pip the same as step 2
+4) Install numpy, pandas, schedule using pip the same as step 2

-4) Run the file by:
-	cell -> run all
+5) Run the file by: cell -> run all

 Make sure that the .ipynb is in the same folder as their respective csvs.